fscek/moj-zet-app-guide/README.md

 ### ZET info

-*ZET info* is a well-known Android & iOS app, also tapped in the ZET GTFS Realtime feed data.
+*ZET info* is a well-known Android & iOS app, also using the ZET GTFS Realtime feed data.
 It enables you to see stations, upcoming arrivals and more.
 A must have when using Zagreb public transport.

 [`ZET info` Web](https://zet-info.com)